Nachtalb/reverse_image_search_bot/reverse_image_search_bot/texts/help.md

 Send me an image, sticker, video/gif or url and I will send you direct reverse image search links for SauceNao, Google, Yandex and the like.
 For anime images I recommend SauceNao, for other images I recommend to use Google, Yandex.

+❕ Check out /tips to see a few tricks on how to use this bot and search engines in general.

 *Commands*
 - /help, /start: Show this help message
 - /engines: Show engine overview with use case recommendation and more